Jake McCarthy Player Props: Diamondbacks vs. Nationals

-The Arizona Diamondbacks, including Jake McCarthy (.290 batting average in his past 10 games), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.273 batting average in his past 10 games), battle starting pitcher Josiah Gray and the Washington Nationals at Nationals Park, Thursday at 1:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Nationals.
+In his last game he had a hitless showing (0-for-4) against the Nationals.

 Jake McCarthy Game Info & Props vs. the Nationals